 Now let’s say you’re losing your concentration on the piece of work that needs editing.
 Your mind is clear, and you can do the job.
-You know the paper needs to be done and handed in by tomorrow, but you decide it can wait.
+You know the paper needs to be completed and handed in by tomorrow, but you decide it can wait.
 Within minutes of making that decision, you start to play your video games or google useless information and lose track of time.
 This behaviour is procrastination.
 You lost your motivation to continue.
 Procrastination is putting something off regardless of knowing you’ll be worse off for it.
 It might be that you initially felt the impulsive thrill of getting something done yet lost incentive at the last minute.

 Several things can cause procrastination.

 The point is to ask yourself, why am I burying my opportunities?
 Why do I have a fear of failure?
 Why am I bored?
 What’s making me depressed or anxious?
 Next, make a decision based on the outcome.
 For instance, if you have a fear of failing your exams or making a hash of the project you’re working on, but want to be successful, what’s holding you back?
 How can you change it?
-Could it be that you’re trying to meet perceived standards for someone else, and losing sight of your own goals?
-Are the efforts you put into your work overridden with concerns about letting your parents or colleagues down and making you feel anxious or depressed?
+Could it be that you’re trying to meet perceived standards for someone else yet losing sight of your worthwhile goals?
+Are the efforts you put into your work overridden with concerns about letting your parents, family or colleagues down, and is it this that’s making you feel anxious or depressed?

 To achieve a favourable outcome, all you need to do is take a different approach.

 If you choose a productive approach, then the solution is to get into the habit of “productive procrastination” (Piers Steel).
-If you want to lose your fear of failure or reduce anxiety, depression or make tasks more interesting, then one solution is to compete with your activities.
+If you want to lose your fear of failure or reduce anxiety, depression or make tasks more attractive, then one solution is to compete with your activities.
 You can learn to schedule at a later date with the rational choice for getting things done, such as editing the document with a clear mind, while continuing to be productive.
 As illustrated already, you might tidy your desk in preparation for working on your paper the next day.
 Or you might decide to go for a walk to clear your head or take a short nap to help with consolidating previously learned material.

 What are the steps for getting into the habit of productive procrastination?